GrumpsCat/listed/content/posts/Delusions.md

 ---

-# The Mind’s Mirror: Exploring Fregoli, Capgras, and Delusional Misidentification Syndromes
+# What if Everybody is an Imposter?
+Exploring Fregoli, Capgras, and Delusional Misidentification Syndromes

 ## Introduction
 - Briefly introduce the concept of delusional misidentification syndromes (DMS).